lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 ##### Tertiary educational institutions

 Tertiary educational institutions in Nigeria include universities, polytechnics, monotechnics and specialized institutions, colleges of agriculture, health technology and education, vocational, innovations and technical colleges.
-Almost all educational activities in these institutions are paper based - curricula, study materials, lecture handouts and exam papers sall have to be printed for each student.
+Almost all educational activities in these institutions are paper based - curricula, study materials, lecture handouts and exam papers all have to be printed for each student.
 During the pandemic online learning was trialed with disastrous results, showing that with the present day infrastructure learning has to remain paper based.

-Tertiary educational institutions use duplicators for high volume printing, as they provide speed (up to 1000 copies per minute) and cost efficiency that cannot be matched by printers or photocopiers.
+Tertiary educational institutions use duplicators for high volume printing, as they provide speed (up to 130 copies per minute) and cost efficiency that cannot be matched by printers or photocopiers.
 Ink cartridges for duplicators are easy to clean, refill and refit with a new ink sensor.

 Advantages of focussing on tertiary educational institutions:
 1. It is a **large market**.
 There are 2 million students in 174 universities in Nigeria and many more in 564 other tertiary educational institutions.
 The sector is on a rapid growth trajectory, with new institutions opening every year, and for a good reason.
-Nigeria is a young country with [43.5% of population under the age of 14][3] - that is more than 87 million young people that will be looking for education.
+Nigeria is a young country with [43.5% of population under the age of 14][3] - that is more than 87 million young people who will be looking for education.
 The literacy rate is 75% among people aged 15 to 24.
 Tertiary educational institutions are present throughout the country - about 45% of them are in capital cities of the states, 35% in other major towns, and 20% in remote towns and rural areas.
 They are not tied into long-term contracts with their cartridge suppliers.